Crio-Bytes/IBD-2022-Master-Repository/PROMISES IN JAVASCRIPT/README.md

 A promise is said to be settled if it is either fulfilled or rejected, but not pending.

-Apart from state, promise object has one more internal property called as result.
+Apart from state, the promise object has one more internal property called as result.

-result can have anyone of the following values:
+result can have following values:

 - undefined: Initially when state value is pending.
 - value: When resolve(value) is called.